-The University's Responsibilities
+3.5.1 The University's Responsibilities

-The University will designate one or more investigators to investigate the allegations in the Formal Complaint.
-The burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the University and not on the Parties.
-The University shall not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege unless the person holding such privilege has waived it.
+The university will designate one or more Investigators to investigate the allegations in the Formal Complaint.
+The burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the university and not on the Parties.
+The university shall not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege unless the person holding such privilege has waived it.
 If the Investigator makes any determinations regarding credibility, those determinations may not be based on a person's status as a Complainant, Respondent, or witness.

-The University may restrict who can be present during any meeting or proceeding related to the grievance procedure, including meetings or interviews conducted by the Investigator.
+The university may restrict attendees for any meeting or proceeding related to the grievance procedure, including meetings or interviews conducted by the Investigator.
 However, both the Complainant and the Respondent will have the same opportunities to have others present during any grievance proceeding.

-Equal Opportunity to Present and Review Evidence
+3.5.2 Equal Opportunity to Present and Review Evidence

-In the course of the investigation, all Parties have an equal opportunity to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence.
-The University does not restrict the ability of either Party to discuss the allegations under investigation in order to gather and present relevant evidence.
-However, the ability to discuss the allegations freely does not give a Party permission to make false or harassing statements - on social media, for example - without consequences for violating the University's code of conduct.
+In the course of the investigation, all Parties have an equal opportunity to present witnesses, including fact and expert witnesses as approved by the Decision-maker, and other inculpatory and exculpatory evidence.
+The university does not restrict the ability of either Party to discuss the allegations under investigation in order to gather and present relevant evidence.
+However, the ability to discuss the allegations freely does not give a Party permission to make false or harassing statements - on social media, for example - without consequences for violating the university's Code of Conduct, expectations for employees, or relevant laws.

-Before completing the Investigative Report, the Investigator will send to each Party and the Party's advisor, if any, all of the evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including:

-- 1) Evidence upon which the University does not intend to rely in reaching a determination regarding responsibility; and - 2) inculpatory or exculpatory evidence, whether obtained from a Party or another source.
+Before completing the Investigative Report, the Investigator will send to each Party and the Party's Advisor, if any, all of the evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including evidence upon which the university does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence, whether obtained from a Party or another source.
+The evidence may be presented to the Parties in the form of a draft Investigative Report.

 The evidence will be subject to inspection and review by both Parties and may be provided in an electronic format, a hard copy, or a mixture of both.
-Each Party will have at least 10 days to submit a written response to the evidence.
+Each Party will have at least ten (10) days to submit a written response to the evidence.
 This written response shall be the Party's final opportunity to identify and present witnesses and other inculpatory and exculpatory evidence.

-If the Investigator finds that either Party has provided new evidence (including witnesses) directly related to the allegations, the Investigator will provide the new evidence to both Parties, and permit an additional 10 days for each Party to respond to the new evidence.
+If the Investigator finds that either Party has provided new evidence (including witnesses) directly related to the allegations, the Investigator will provide the new evidence to both Parties and permit an additional ten (10) days for each Party to respond to the new evidence.
 The Investigator will consider the Parties' written responses to the evidence before completing the Investigative Report.

-Medical and Treatment Records
+3.5.3 Medical and Treatment Records

-In gathering evidence, except with the Party's voluntary, written consent the University cannot access, consider, disclose, or otherwise use a Party's records that are:

-- made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity; and - 2) made and maintained in connection with the provision of treatment to the Party.
+In gathering evidence, except with the Party's voluntary, written consent, the university cannot access, consider, disclose, or otherwise use a Party's records that are made or maintained (a) by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity or assisting in that capacity and (b) made or maintained in connection with the provision of treatment to the Party.